yacineMahdid/Heart-Disease-UCI/README.md

 --------

 ## Dataset
-The dataset comes from [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci) and can be download as a zip file directly.
+The dataset `heart_kaggle.csv` comes from [Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci) and can be download as a zip file directly.

 The variables are the following:
 - **age:** age